stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 }
 ```

-Note that Spring will be auto-magically register the animator with the frame listener.
+Note that Spring auto-magically registers the animator with the frame listener.

-TODO - compose static rotation with animation & inject bean
+Finally the mutable rotation is injected into the `update` bean to update the modelview matrix and the crude hand-crafted animation code can now be removed.

+A lot of work but now we have a decent animation framework for future demos.

 ---